-We continue to top the rankings in the legal market and this first-class reputation allows us to attract world-leading IP advisors and litigators; by working with us, you will be able to draw upon their formidable experience in this field.
+We continue to top the patent rankings in the international legal market.
+This first-class reputation allows us to attract world-leading IP advisors and litigators; by working with us, you will be able to draw upon their formidable experience in this field.

-Not only do we have the range and depth of expertise, but with more than 300 specialist lawyers across 30 offices, we have numbers in force.
+Not only do we have the range and depth of expertise, but with more than 400 specialist lawyers across 29 offices, we have numbers in force.

-www.twobirds.com
+www.twobirds.com @twobirdsIP